Some first time solo travelers head out without a moment's thought.

 I want all first time solo travelers to have excellent experiences.
 It's either the trip that builds confidence and leads to many more or the trip that curtails future travel.
 It's important to get it right.
 For this reason I think the first priority for the first time solo traveler is to choose a destination where they speak the local language.

 Since this site is in English I'm going to assume that you are English-speaking.
-And I'm going to suggest 10 very different destinations that I think are great for the first-time solo traveler.
+Whether you're in your 20s or 30s or over 50, these 10 very different destinations are great for the first-time solo traveler.

 North American Destinations for First-Time Solo Travel